Best curry rice stalls in Singapore

 Image credit: @chutoro

-Another curry rice stall that is constantly spotted with an insanely long queue is An Lock Curry Rice, which is located in North Bridge Road Market Food Centre.
+Another curry rice stall that constantly draws a long queue is An Lock Curry Rice, which is located in North Bridge Road Market Food Centre.
 Among the many curry stalls in Singapore, An Lock Curry Rice is probably one of the most affordable places to go to.
-For a usual plate of curry rice with one meat and one vegetable side, you will not be paying more than $3.
+For a usual plate of curry rice with one meat and one vegetable side, you will be paying around $3 to $4.

 Opening hours: Daily 8am to 5pm

-For those looking to satisfy your midnight craving for curry rice, Sin Chie Toke Huan at Upper Serangoon opens till 3:30am.
+For those looking to satisfy your midnight craving for curry rice, Sin Chie Toke Huan at Upper Serangoon Road opens till 2:30am.
 Their Har Cheong Gai chicken wings are well-fried, and you get to choose between braised or fried pork to go with your supper.
-End the meal off with a bowl of Cendol ($2).
 Queues form pretty quickly the moment the stall opens, so be prepared to wait a little before you get your hands on the curry rice.

 Address: 1018 Upper Serangoon Road, Singapore 534756